archivistnathan/Emma/README.md

 EMMA has two main outputs: a buzzer and a tri-colour led.
 There is also a relay output (expandable) to trigger external devices or actions.
 The program mas also be customised to use IFTTT and interface with IoT devices.

+EMMA is a project of Prof. Jonathan Isip at the University of the Philippines School of Library and Information Studies (UP SLIS).

 ## System Requirements
-- Raspberry Pi model 3 B+ or later
+- Raspberry Pi 3 B+ or later
 - 3A power supply or higher
 - Sensor modules

-EMMA is a project of Prof. Jonathan Isip at the University of the Philippines School of Library and Information Studies (UP SLIS).
+## Known Limitations
+Power - the system is limited by a wired power connection to the RPi.
+This makes it susceptible to power outages and limits placement options.
+A PiJuice HAT or similar device can conceivably be attached to provide battery power but this would not last more than a day before needing recharging.

+Thermals - The RPi is a computer which emits heat.
+The temperature sensors should not be placed in closed proximity to the board.
+Use a fan to dissipate heat to the room at large.
+If monitoring an enclosed space such as a display case use cable connectors to keep sensors inside the case and the RPi outside.

+Sensor calibration - The system readings are limited by the accuracy of the sensor modules.
+These sensors drift over time due to their physical and chemical characteristics.
+The chosen low-cost sensor modules cannot be easily recalibrated.
+Set up the build such that these modules can easily be swapped with new ones.
+Regularly compare readings with professional meters to check if still acceptable.
+If professional meters are not available sanity check the readings and remember that for most physical media temperature and humidity fluctuation causes more damage than sustained high or low temperatures.